Week 2 NFL Pick'em and Survivor Pool Picks

 Pick'em Pool Breakdown

 Before I get into the picks, note that I’m not suggesting you should make all of the picks listed below.
-The best Week 2 picks for your NFL pool depend on strategy factors such as your pool’s size, rules and prize structure, plus situational factors like your current place in the standings and number of weeks remaining.
+The best Week 2 picks for your NFL pool depend on strategy factors such as your pool’s size, rules and prize structure, plus situational factors like your current place in the standings and the number of weeks remaining.

 However, these picks do provide some of the best opportunities to differentiate your Week 2 picks from your pool opponents, by taking on only a modest amount of risk, or no additional risk at all.

-Pittsburgh Steelers vs. Broncos
+Pittsburgh Steelers vs. Raiders

 Survivor Picks for Week 2